shioyama/mobility/README.md

 Requirements:
 - ActiveRecord >= 6.1

-(Support for most backends and features is also supported with ActiveRecord/Rails 4.2, but there are some tests still failing.
-To see exactly what might not work, check pending specs in Rails 4.2 builds.)

 To translate attributes on a model, extend `Mobility`, then call `translates` passing in one or more attributes as well as a hash of options (see below).